-Counting Deaths in Eighteenth-Century Westborough, Massachusetts: The Limitations of Published Vital Records
+Counting Deaths in Eighteenth-Century Westborough, Massachusetts: The Limitations of Published Vital Records1

-By Ross W. Beales, Jr.1
+By Ross W. Beales, Jr. (rev. October 24, 2024)

-Ebenezer Parkman, the minster of the Westborough, Massachusetts, from 1724 to 1782, married twice and had sixteen children, seven of whom died before his own death.
+Ebenezer Parkman, the minster of Westborough, Massachusetts, from 1724 to 1782, married twice and had sixteen children, seven of whom died before his own death.
 Two of the seven were daughters who moved with their husbands to other towns where they died.2 A third child was Elizabeth, who died a few weeks after birth, and her death appears in Westborough's published vital records.3 But the deaths of four other children were not officially recorded.

-Lydia died when she was twenty-one months old; thirty-year-old Thomas died in military service
+Lydia died when she was twenty-one months old.4 Thirty-year-old Thomas died in military service at